Satoshi-Sh/qts3-wmb-test/outreachy/qts-index.md

 ## Navigation
 - Quickstatements 3.0 brings back to the index page
 - Newbatch brings to the new batch page
-- Last batches can see the craeted batches
+- Last batches can see the created batches
-- Git brings to the quickstatements3 github repositry.
+- Git brings to the quickstatements3 github repository.
 - Login.
 It's not working but user's supposed to login with wikidata account.

 ### New Batch